 Brett (played by Danny Pudi) is Jack’s eager-to-please literary agent.
 Sarah (played by Maggie Q) is an entertainment lawyer with an icy demeanor and a photographic memory.
 Jack has another intention for the party, which is pretty obvious in the message that he sends to Brett and Sarah: Jack is going to propose to Lisa.

-When Sarah and Danny show up for the party, Danny is happy to be there, but Sarah seems very uninterested.
+When Sarah and Brett show up for the party, Brett is happy to be there, but Sarah seems very uninterested.
 She explains that she has to get up early in the morning because she has an important contract negotiation meeting the next day.
 Sarah was the attorney who negotiated the overseas rights to “The Dead Doth Trod the Hills at Night,” but she’s frustrated that Jack hasn’t been a lucrative client for Brett.

 Sarah blames Jack and Brett for Jack not being able to get much work as a writer.
 None of Jack’s screenplays has sold since “The Dead Doth Trod the Hills at Night.”
 Sarah thinks that Jack isn’t very talented and that Brett isn’t a great agent.
 By contrast, Brett is in awe of Jack and isn’t ready to give up on him so easily.
 At one point during the party, Brett gushes in Jack’s presence that Jack “isn’t just a great writer … he’s a genius.”